saraabraham/saraabraham/README.md

-# Sara Abraham - Aspiring Junior Full Stack Developer
+# Sara Abraham - Aspiring Full Stack Developer

 Hello!
 I'm Sara and I am an individual who is rapidly transitioning into the world of full stack development.
 My journey is driven by a passion for building robust and user-centric applications.